Sainz on pole as Verstappen falters in Singapore

 The Dutchman failed to make the cut at the end of Qualifying 2, as did Red Bull team-mate Sergio Perez.

-It left Scuderia AlphaTauri’s Liam Lawson as the only Red Bull-aligned driver to progress as the New Zealander’s stock continues its meteoric rise.
+It left Scuderia AlphaTauri’s Liam Lawson as the only Red Bull-aligned driver to progress to the session final phase as the New Zealander’s stock continues its meteoric rise.

 George Russell will join Sainz on the front row, with Charles Leclerc and Lando Norris on the second row.

-As had been the way in final practice, the early pace was set by Ferrari and McLaren; Charles Leclerc the early pace setting followed by Lando Norris.
+As had been the way in final practice, the early pace was set by Ferrari and McLaren; Leclerc the early pace setting followed by Norris.

 Little split the pair following their first runs in Qualifying 1, with Perez only 0.04s off provisional pole in third.